The goal of sauna is to help you increase rejuvenation and relaxation for your mind, body, and spirit.

 You’ve prepared well and are ready to relax in the sauna!

 The key to getting the most out of the sauna is to relax into the heat of the sauna.
-If you do a cold plunge or take a shower just before the sauna you also need to relax with the coldness of the water and air.

 Don’t fight or rush the process.

 If you have booked for an hour we usually fit in three rounds of sauna and two breaks.

 For the first round we take things gently.
 We increase the heat slowly and, as your core temperature rises and you begin to sweat, we take a break to cool off either outside or in the water (at your own risk).